ssjoleary/DCC-Weather/README.md

 # Developer Coding Challenge - Weather Forecast

-A single page application that displays information about the weather today and the following three days, writen using ReactJs and Clojure
+A single page application that displays information about the weather today and the following three days, written using ReactJs and Clojure